Sri Rama Pattabhishekam Dasara Dolls Set for Dasara

 Rama and Sita is an incarnation of Lord Vishnu and Goddess Lakshmi.
-This doll represents Rama pattabishekam.
-While arranging a doll, it gives a grand view during Navaratri.
+This doll represents Rama pattabhishekam.
+While arranging a doll, it gives a grand view during Navratri.

 Golu is the festival exhibit of dolls and figurines in South Asian nations throughout the season of Autumn, uniquely during the time of Navaratri of Hinduism.
 These displays are typically specialized for narrating a legend from a Hindu text or a secular cultural issue.